xarray-contrib/xbatcher/doc/roadmap.rst

 When training machine-learning models in batches, it is often necessary to selectively or randomly sample from your training data.
-Xbatcher can help facilitate seemless shuffling and sampling by providing APIs that opperate on batches and/or full datasets.
+Xbatcher can help facilitate seamless shuffling and sampling by providing APIs that operate on batches and/or full datasets.
 This may require working with Xarray and Dask to facilitate fast, distributed shuffles of Dask arrays.